 All trusts fall into one of two categories: revocable or irrevocable.

 A revocable trust is one that you can change or revoke.
-It offers flexibility to move assets in and out of the trust and can be useful in conjunction with a will to pass high value property, like a house, quickly to beneficiaries.
-You can create a will and revocable trust using the Policygenius app.
+It offers flexibility to move assets in and out of the trust and can be useful in conjunction with a will to pass high value property, like a house, quickly to the trust beneficiaries.

 An irrevocable trust cannot be modified once it’s created, except under narrow circumstances.
 In exchange for leaving the trust as it is, the irrevocable trust offers benefits that a revocable one does not, like asset protection from creditors and a potential reduction in taxes.

 Property and assets in a properly structured irrevocable trust (a "non-grantor trust" as termed by the IRS) are not owned by the grantor, so they won't factor into the grantor's personal wealth, their income tax liability, or the value of their estate.
-Very wealthy estates — valued over $11.7 million in 2021 and $11.58 million in 2020 — must pay federal estate tax.
+Very wealthy estates — valued over $12.92 million in 2023 — must pay federal estate tax.

 Here are the most common types of trusts that you may encounter during estate planning.
 Keep in mind that a trust can be more than one type; this may happen if you have a complex estate and need your trust to accomplish a few different things.

 This type of trust is created after you die through instructions contained within your will; the transfer of assets cannot happen until the validity of the will has been proved in court.
 Testamentary trusts are irrevocable by nature since the grantor is dead and can't change it.
 Testamentary trusts might work for you if you’re looking for a more cost-effective way to establish a trust.
 It can save money since you won’t need to maintain it while you’re alive.